RibsonZ/Clint/README.md

 [BT App](Program/AndroidApp/)

 This system is imperfect due to latency and limited options, among other reasons.
 However, I am planning to add functionality, such as a slider for adjusting the angle of the camera, as well as improve the responsiveness.
-In spite of the aforementioned shortcomings **I am proud of it**, as it delivers on the promise I set out to realise: to have a camera which I can pan to the left and right remotely.
+In spite of the aforementioned shortcomings **I am proud of it**, as it delivers on the promise I set out to realize: to have a camera which I can pan to the left and right remotely.

 ### Driver side
 Little attention was paid to the driver side in this article, but I figured it's also worth showcasing.
 This remained unchanged ever since the Alpha iteration of Clint.
 Making it ergonomic is a secondary concern at the current development stage.